 Step #5 – No Resolution Possible

 If you need to evict your tenant, you’ll have to follow state procedures for COVID-19 related issues and use the free mediation service provided by the Tribunal or follow normal eviction procedures.

 Note that the Tribunal will most likely not hear an application during the pandemic but you still need to make the application within the proper time frame and serve appropriate notices in order to keep within the guidelines and requirements of your Landlord Insurance policy.

 State Specific Information

-Queensland will legislate a six-month moratorium on evictions due to rent arrears caused by Covid-19 and property owners will be prohibited from evicting a tenant if their lease expires during this pandemic.
+Queensland maintains a moratorium on evictions due to rent arrears caused by Covid-19 and property owners will be prohibited from evicting a tenant if their lease expires during this pandemic.
 The moratorium will be in place until 30th April 2021

 - RTA’s General Tenancy COVID-19 special terms form (18D) to record any new agreements